 Are model ensembles an algorithm or an approach?
 How can one understand the influence of key variables in the ensembles?
 Which options affect the ensembles most?
-This workshop dives into the key ensemble approaches, including Bagging, Random Forests, and Stochastic Gradient Boosting.
+This workshop dives into the key ensemble approaches, including Bagging, Boosting, Random Forests, and Stochastic Gradient Boosting.
 Attendees will learn “best practices” and attention will be paid to learning and experiencing the influence various options have on ensemble models so that attendees will gain a deeper understanding of how the algorithms work qualitatively and how one can interpret resulting models.
 Attendees will also learn how to automate the building of ensembles by changing key parameters.

 Participants are expected to know the principles of predictive analytics and how the most important algorithms in predictive analytics work (like decision trees, neural networks, regression, etc.).